 For models with a cellular modem, the port name displays as ttyM1 and the device type displays as LTE.
 The cellular modem can only be configured for dial-out mode.
 By default, the cellular modem is disabled.
-For more information on configuring a cellular modem, refer to Cellular modem on page 51.
+For more information on configuring a cellular modem, see Cellular modem on page 53.